sponticel/Next-Read/README.md

 #### MVP

 - Random book button functionality
-- Access home screen from book info page via home button
 - Allow user to give star review
+- Reset stars when "Get Your Book" button is clicked

 #### PostMVP
 - add 2 more button : by age group , by author